Virginia Tech® home

 Subscribe to Our Newsletter

 Want to know the latest happenings, events, news, and book publishing in the department?
 Meet faculty, alumni, and students in each issue.
-Just a Minute publishes every other week during the fall and spring semesters.
+Just a Minute is published on a monthly basis.

 Latest Issue